 6.1.
-A budget of £18,750 will be required.
+A total budget of £60K will be required.
 This will need to be split between the Primary Care Budget and the Prescribing Budget.
 Primary care will fund the consultation costs and the drug costs will be funded from prescribing.
+Pragmatically it was decided the costs would be split 70/30 between primary care and the prescribing budget, with Primary Care funding 70% of the total cost.
+Costs will be absorbed within existing budgets.